Maybe he’s trying to make a comeback. Blow me down! We needsk hem!

 And as it was the only car we had back then, I also drove my date to one of my senior proms in it (I went to two.).
 And the answer is, “No,” if anyone was wondering…but I’m sure she was disappointed.
 Well, maybe not.

 The four-wheel drum brakes were spectacular…not.
 Instead of rubber meets the road, it was like rubber met the world’s supply of Vaseline while fighting the pull to the left… and this was at 25 mph.
 Steering?
 An oil tanker’s captain would do well.
 Turn the wheel a lot; see the slight change in direction a few seconds later.
-Pat Brady and Nellybelle turned better – and that was in the desert.
+Pat Brady and Nellybelle turned better – and that was out in the desert on sand.

 I overhauled the epoch 164 hp 260 cid V8 sometime around 1976 in our garage.
 At 13 years of age, she had become an old girl.
 She had become a V6, meaning it had lost compression in two cylinders.
 I remember setting zero lash, then three-quarters turn of the ratchet for the hydraulic lifters during the overhaul.
 The distributor was the biggest headache, of all things.
 It was like extracting an impacted molar and only after using copious amounts of Liquid Wrench in place of laughing gas did it finally come out.
 “Older” Blue Oval guys know what I’m describing.